paulmillr/noble-ciphers/README.md

 - Use new nonce every time and [don't repeat it](#nonces)
   - chacha and salsa20 are fine for sequential counters that _never_ repeat: `01, 02...`
   - xchacha and xsalsa20 should be used for random nonces instead
+  - AES-GCM should use 12-byte nonces: smaller nonces are security risk
 - Prefer authenticated encryption (AEAD)
-  - HMAC+ChaCha / HMAC+AES / chacha20poly1305 / aes-gcm is good
+  - chacha20poly1305 / aes-gcm / ChaCha + HMAC / AES + HMAC is good
-  - chacha20 without poly1305 or hmac / aes-ctr / aes-cbc is bad
+  - chacha20 / aes-ctr / aes-cbc without poly1305 or hmac is bad
   - Flipping bits or ciphertext substitution won't be detected in unauthenticated ciphers
 - Don't re-use keys between different protocols
-  - For example, using secp256k1 key in AES is bad
+  - For example, using secp256k1 key in AES can be bad
   - Use hkdf or, at least, a hash function to create sub-key instead

 ### Nonces